samhstn/website/infra/README.md

 Ensure we have purchased your domain from [`Route53`](https://console.aws.amazon.com/route53) with the route account.

-To see your purchased domains, with the `samhstn-base` profile, run:
+To see your purchased domains, with the `samhstn-root` profile, run:

 ```bash
 aws route53 list-hosted-zones --query 'HostedZones[*].Name' --output text